745764716/hellowworld/ICLR Rebuttbal.md

 Q1: Clarify “Without loss of generality, we employ latent features z extracted from deep models as a surrogate for the original high-dimensional raw data x.
 This is because z is deterministic within the post-hoc framework”

-A1: We are sorry that our representation makes you confused.
-Here, what we intend to express is that
+A1: We are sorry that our presentation makes you confused.
+Here, what we intend to express is as follows.
+The latent feature space can be a suitable surrogate of raw input space for density estimation because 1) the space is lower dimensional and computationally much more efficient and 2) the pre-trained encoder Enc() is deterministic such that p(z|x)=1 iff z=Enc(x).
+We modify our presentation in the revised version.

 Q2: Discuss the role of Deep generative models (DGMs) for flexible density estimation in OOD detection

 A2: We thank you for bringing deep generative models into our eyes.
-We add the discussion on Deep generative models for flexible density estimation in OOD detection in Section A.8 of the revised version.
-We agree that using DGMs for flexible density estimation is, of course, a valid and natural option.
-However, this practice requires to train a new DGM from scratch.
-More importantly, if one can estimate ID data density with a newly trained DGM, it is possible that the pre-trained (discriminative) model can be totally discarded throughout OOD detection, which potentially violates the original intention of post-hoc OOD detection.
-We also notice that, while it is theoretically possible for zero-shot density estimation with pre-trained diffusion models based on Eq.(1) in [a], the computation is intractable due to the integral.
+We add the discussion on DGMs for flexible density estimation in OOD detection in Section A.8 of the revised version.
+We agree that using DGMs for latent density estimation is, of course, a valid and natural option.
+However, this practice requires to train DGMs from scratch, therefore potentially violating the original intention of post-hoc OOD detection, i.e., using the pre-trained model at hand for OOD detection without re-training.
+Wile it is theoretically possible for zero-shot density estimation with pre-trained diffusion models based on Eq.(1) in [a], the computation is intractable due to the integral.
 Although the authors in [a] use a simplified ELBO for approximation, there is no theoretical guarantee that the ELBO can align with the ID data density not to mention the time-inefficient inference of diffusion models.
 We will leave this challenge as our future work.

 [a] Your Diffusion Model is Secretly a Zero-Shot Classifier.
 ICCV 2023.